minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

 $ sudo ufw status
 ```

 🚨 Note that both Tor's OR port and its obfs4 port must be reachable.
 If your bridge is behind a NAT, make sure to open both ports.
 See [portforward.com](https://portforward.com/) for directions on how to port forward with your NAT/router device.
 You can use our reachability [test](https://bridges.torproject.org/scan/) to see if your obfs4 port `"<TODO2>"` is reachable from the Internet.
-Enter the website your public <IP ADDRESS> obtained with `"$ curl icanhazip.com"` or navigate directly with your regular browser to [icanhazip.com] in your personal computer inside of the same local network and put your `"<TODO2>"` port.
+Enter the website your public <IP ADDRESS> obtained with `"$ curl icanhazip.com"` or navigate directly with your regular browser to [icanhazip.com] in your personal computer inside of the same local network; and put your `"<TODO2>"` port.

 ### Systemd hardening